 Finding Alternate Lines On The NFL Conference Championships

 When it comes to an NFL side or total, it’s fairly difficult to find lines that are well “off-market.”
 The NFL Conference Championship market is fairly efficient.
 However, diving into derivative markets like alternate spreads and totals can often lead to finding inefficiencies.
 The reason can be boiled down to the surface area each book has to cover.
 For the AFC game, you can find a line anywhere from Bengals +32.5 to Chiefs +19.5, and nearly each half point in between.
 Different operators have different methods for assigning a price to each one of those lines.
 You’ll find a fair amount of variance between operators.

 Sticking with your trend of over 54.5 in the AFC game having value, let’s assume you believe Mahomes hangs a large number on the Bengals.
 Rather than take the market consensus -7 (-110), you want to explore what prices exist for KC -12.5.
 Specifically, we’re trying to find positive expected value (+EV) in those alternate lines markets.
 To do this, we are going to enter the vig-free sharp market consensus into the Unabated Alternate Line Calculator.
-To find that sharp market consensus we check the current line at a market making book like Pinnacle Sports.
+To find that sharp market consensus we check the current line at a market making book like our Sharp Book Price.